Yes, aluminum foil can be used over windows to help keep homes cool

 Local emergency management agencies echo that.
 Georgia Emergency Management recommends installing “temporary window reflectors” such as aluminum foil-covered cardboard between windows and drapes before extreme heat arrives.
 Washington Emergency Management tweeted June 22 that residents could prepare for the upcoming heat wave by installing aluminum foil-covered cardboard at their windows.
 Both say doing so reflects the heat back outside.

+Dr. Bhandari said the aluminum foil might transfer some heat through the window as the aluminum itself gets hotter and through a process called conduction could then heat up the glass.
+But that’s where the cardboard from the FEMA recommendation comes into play.

+The cardboard acts as insulation and absorbs the aluminum foil’s heat.
+That means the window doesn’t end up as hot, and therefore the room behind the window doesn’t get as hot either, Dr. Bhandari said.

-A Department of Energy page about radiant barriers, which are often made of aluminum foil applied to cardboard, explains how it works.
-Heat travels through a combination of conduction, convection and radiation.
-Radiant heat travels in a straight line from the source of the heat to a surface that will absorb the heat.
-So when the sun shines through windows, it is heating inside a home through radiation.
+Heat travels through a combination of radiation, conduction, and convection.
+Radiation, according to a Department of Energy page on a cooling solution similar to this called radiant barriers, travels in a straight line from the source of the heat to a surface that will absorb the heat.
+Conduction, the University Corporation for Atmospheric Research explains, is when heat is transferred directly between two things touching each other.

-Reflective surfaces, like metals including aluminum, act as a kind of heat shield, according to a 2016 blog post from West Texas A&M University physics professor Dr. Christopher Baird.
-Radiant heat is easily reflected, allowing materials like aluminum foil to prevent most heat from penetrating it.

-Aluminum foil won’t block all of the heat; it’s not perfect and heat has two other means of travel even if it was.
-That’s why emergency management agencies recommend using aluminum foil-covered cardboard alongside other insulation solutions like blinds and drapes.
+“When the sun hits your window, then basically some heat can get reflected outside and some heat can get absorbed,” Dr. Bhandari said.
+“And then some heat can go directly inside, we call that direct radiation, and then it can also, because your window is hot, can also let go of heat later.”

+“So when the heat comes in, it's trapped,” he continued.
+“It cannot go outside through the window the same way it came in.”

 More from VERIFY: Yes, heat is historically the top weather-related killer in the US